Domestic policy of the George W. Bush administration: Space exploration

 On January 14, 2004, Bush announced a Vision for Space Exploration, calling for the completion of the International Space Station by 2010 and the retirement of the Space Shuttle while developing a new spacecraft called the Crew Exploration Vehicle under the title Project Constellation.
-The CEV would be used to return American astronauts to the Moon by 2018, with the objective of establishing a permanent lunar base, and eventually sending future manned missions to Mars.
+The CEV would be used to return American astronauts to the Moon by 2018, with the objective of establishing a permanent lunar base, and eventually sending future crewed missions to Mars.
 To this end, the plan proposes that NASA's budget increase by five percent every year until it is capped at US$18 billion in 2008, with only inflationary increases thereafter.
 The planned retirement of the Space Shuttle fleet in 2010 after the ISS is completed is also expected to free up US$5 billion to US$6 billion a year.
 The US$16.2 billion budget for 2005 proposed by NASA met with resistance from House and Senate spending committees, and the initiative was little-mentioned during the presidential campaign.
 Nonetheless, the budget was approved with only minor changes shortly after the November elections.

 Supporters believe that this plan will be an important part of what Bush set in place while in office.
 However, the policy has been criticized on two fronts.
 Firstly, critics have opined that the United States should deal with solving domestic issues before concentrating on space exploration.
 Secondly, of the funding over the next five years that Bush has proposed, only US$1 billion will be in new appropriations while the remaining US$11 billion will be reallocated from NASA's other programs, and therefore inadequate to fully realize this vision.
 Most of the spending for the new program, and most of the budget cuts for existing programs, are scheduled after the last year of the Bush presidency.
 It is unclear how the space vision will be reconciled with budgetary concerns in the longer term.

 In January 2005, the White House released a new Space Transportation Policy fact sheet which outlined the administration's space policy in broad terms and tied the development of space transport capabilities to national security requirements.